In this blog post, you are going to learn about the three types of sales funnels that I’ve used to generate multiple millions of dollars online.

-Here you can learn a lot more about sales funnel philosophy but at the end of the day, it is important to understand that funnels are not marketing rocket science.
+You can learn more about sales funnel philosophy here but, it is important to understand that they are not marketing rocket science.
 It's really just content that increases awareness.

-The entire point of why companies have a sales funnel is to guide the visitor through a series of pages where people will be likely to take action and turn into a lead or a paying customer.
+The reason why people would use a sales funnel is to guide their visitors through a series of pages where people will be likely to take action and turn into a lead or a paying customer.

 How to Create a Sales Funnel That Makes MONEY